dailystory/docs/articles/changelog/2020/october.md

 # DailyStory Product Updates for October 2020
 ## October 19, 2020
 * padding and spacing issues with emails that are image only
+* remove full width on images and add block

 ## October 17, 2020
 * Link SMS reports to leads not contacts